CookEditors/NOS/_posts/2015-08-24-appearances-are-deceiving.md

 Garbett’s ears twitched, and his eyes became introspective.
 Mr. Riddick thought these signs were good omens, and his shrewd, kindly eyes brightened.

 “A young man, an honest young man—” the portly gentleman paused.
-“I suppose you have something to do— but—if you ever need a job, and come in to see me, I will see that you get it.”
+“I suppose you have something to do—but—if you ever need a job, and come in to see me, I will see that you get it.”

 “Well, I’m rather busy just now,” remarked Garbett, thinking of the wholesale silk house robbery.